yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

 {% youtube uhDmHkMAYnM %}

 The problem is that the project is not manageable.
-That's why you have to resort to the last possible measure&mdash;micromanagement.
+That's why you have to resort to the last possible measure---micromanagement.
 Why is the project not manageable?
 Because its scope is not broken down into pieces.
 It contains a large single job called "Redesign The Apartment."